 The utterance “function” may be used as a name (nominal) for a concrete activity or as a designation of a relation of terms (explanatory) to one another.

 In our everyday, descriptive conversations we speak, often without serious thought, of an overall economic functioning or of a particular economic functioning, such as supply or demand.
-Usually we speak of a function in the sense of an activity and often in the sense of an activity’s efficient or final causality.
-“The industry is plagued by its excess production.”
-Thus, a function(ing) is an activity of human agents, who are the “efficient cause”, and it has a purpose or goal intended as the “final cause”
+Thus, we speak of the gerund “functioning” and the noun “function” in the sense of an activity and often in the sense of an activity’s efficient or final cause – purpose.

 The functioning is with respect to time, so we think fuzzily of it is at a speed.
 Also, a particular functional flow of goods or money may be cloudily sensed as a component flow in a system of interdependent components without our precisely distinguishing the flows or specifying the interdependence of the flows.
 “They mined too much ore.”
 “There’s no money around.”
 We are aware that money is the means and medium of the exchange of goods and services; we have a vague idea that there is some sort of duality of the productive and the monetary in the entire process.